Pablo Paz

-Pablo Ariel Paz Gallo (born 27 January 1973) is an Argentine retired footballer who played as a central defender.
+Pablo Ariel Paz Gallo (born 27 January 1973) is an Argentine former professional footballer who played as a central defender.

-In a career that spanned 15 years he played more in Spain than in his homeland, notably with Tenerife for which he appeared in 127 competitive games.
+In a career that spanned 15 years, he played more in Spain than in his homeland, notably with Tenerife for which he appeared in 127 competitive games.

 Paz represented Argentina at the 1998 World Cup.

 Club career

 Paz was born in Bahía Blanca, Buenos Aires.
-During his professional career he played for Newell's Old Boys, Club Atlético Banfield, CD Tenerife (his most fruitful period, playing in four La Liga seasons and also reaching the UEFA Cup), Club Atlético Independiente and Real Valladolid; in February 2001, he had an unsuccessful trial with Premier League club Everton.
+During his professional career he played for Newell's Old Boys, Banfield, Tenerife (his most fruitful period, playing in four La Liga seasons and also reaching the UEFA Cup), Independiente and Real Valladolid; in February 2001, he had an unsuccessful trial with Premier League club Everton.

 Paz retired from the game altogether in 2013 at the age of 40, after several years in Spain's lower leagues and its amateur football.
-He started his managerial career with amateurs CD San Andrés, returning to Tenerife in the summer of 2014 and taking charge of the youth sides.
+He started his managerial career with amateurs San Andrés, returning to Tenerife in the summer of 2014 and taking charge of the youth sides.